Relintai/pandemonium_engine_docs/03_usage/08_networking/06_webrtc.md

 And now for the local signaling server:

-Note:
- This local signaling server is supposed to be used as a `singleton ( doc_singletons_autoload )` to connect two peers in the same scene.
+Note: This local signaling server is supposed to be used as a `singleton` to connect two peers in the same scene.

 ```
 # A local signaling server.
 Add this to autoloads with name "Signaling" (/root/Signaling)